 Sunoco R&M has agreed to purchase from us at market-based rates particular grades of crude oil that our crude oil acquisition and marketing business purchases for delivery to pipelines in: Longview, Trent, Tye, and Colorado City, Texas; Haynesville, Louisiana; Marysville and Lewistown, Michigan; and Tulsa, Oklahoma.
 At Marysville and Lewiston, Michigan, we exchange Michigan sweet and Michigan sour crude oil we own for domestic sweet crude oil supplied by Sunoco R&M at market-based rates.
+The initial term of these agreements is two months.
 These agreements automatically renew on a monthly basis unless terminated by either party on 30 days' written notice.
 Sunoco R&M has indicated that it has no current intention to terminate these agreements.
 During the year ended December 31, 2001, Sunoco R&M purchased 70,461 bpd of crude oil from us in these areas.